gayathri428/E-Commerce-Sales-analysis-for-Data-Driven-Making--TASK--4/README.md

 Subtask 1: Prepare Time Series Data
 The dataset was first prepared for time series analysis.

-The order date column was converted into datetime format and used to extract useful features like year, month, and day.
+The order date column was converted into datetime format and used to extract useful features like year, month, and day

 Sales values were aggregated by daily/weekly/monthly intervals to ensure consistency.